 Figure 4: Percent of Renter Occupied Homes by Age (2018)

 To date, the Tucson housing market has remained stable during the coronavirus pandemic.
 As the moratorium on evictions ends, the rental market may begin to feel the economic consequences of the pandemic.
 Renters who have lost their jobs or been furloughed will be legally obligated to pay back missed payments.
 The moratorium on evictions has consequences that extend beyond renters.
-In a recent MAP article “Tracking the Pandemic Eviction Crisis” it was found that 40% of residential property units are owned by individual investor landlords.
+In a recent MAP article “Tracking the Pandemic Eviction Crisis: Temporary measures delay the pain for renters but not landlords" was found that 40% of residential property units are owned by individual investor landlords.
 Many of these landlords rely on rent to pay mortgages and taxes on those properties.
 There is the potential for some of these individual investor landlords to default on their rental properties.
 The recent article “The COVID Related Housing Crisis Nobody Mentions” suggests that many of the at-risk properties for default are multi-family units owned by small mom-and-pop property companies, many of them which are owned by black and Latinx landlords.

 Stay tuned to the MAP Dashboard as we continue to update Southern Arizona on housing and the impact the COVID-19 pandemic is having on the region.